-Treated timber should not be used where it may come into contact with drinking water or for food preparation surfaces/structures or containers for storage.
+Treated timber should NOT be used where it may come into contact with drinking water or for food preparation surfaces/structures or containers for storage.
+This applies to both humans and animals (e.g. feed troughs for livestock and beehives).

-When considering the use of Tanalith pressure treated timber around fishponds, please contact us for advice.
+When considering the use of Tanalith E pressure treated timber around fish ponds, please contact us for advice.